nooblag/bomthegov/docs/satellite.md

 In another example, some legacy satellite image sets at the moment are kept for 504 hours (21 days), and so where the DelT is '504,' this means images from the past "504 hours" are available.

+## Search

+You can ask **bomthegov** to return a list of available satellites and the IDs as searchable text, by running:

+  `bash bomthegov satellite search`

+From there you'll see the satellite image set ID, a short description about its view/camera, etc.

+To search the text, press the `/` key, type your search query, and press `[Enter]`.
+Any matches to your search query will now be highlighted in the list.

+You can navigate the list by using the arrow keys, and `[Page Up]` and `[Page Down]` keys.

+`[Spacebar]` will scroll down 'a screen length,' and likewise, the `[Home]` and `[End]` keys will take you to the top and bottom of the list respectively.

 ## Fetching

 If you know the ID of the satellite image set you want to fetch, you can start right away by passing **bomthegov** its ID.
 For example, you can start downloading the "geostationary full disc satellite view" in "visual true colour & infrared greyscale composite" by specifying the `IDE00426` identifier, like this: